notofonts/noto-docs/src/miniarticles/NotoSansSaurashtra.md

 # Noto Sans Saurashtra

-Noto Sans Saurashtra is a unmodulated (“sans serif”) design for texts in the Saurashtra script.
+Noto Sans Saurashtra is a unmodulated (“sans serif”) design for texts in the Indic _Saurashtra_ script.

 Noto Sans Saurashtra has multiple weights, contains 96 glyphs, 3 OpenType features, and supports 90 characters from the Unicode block Saurashtra.